 These rolls were made with Fleischmann’s® RapidRise® Instant Yeast (also known as instant yeast).
-I actually use Fleischmann’s® RapidRise® Instant Yeast in most of my baked goods because it makes the rising time much, much faster without sacrificing any quality AND yields super soft, fluffy, and great-tasting dough every single time.
+I actually use Fleischmann's® RapidRise® Instant Yeast in most of my homemade bread recipes because it makes the rising time much, much faster without sacrificing any quality AND yields super soft, fluffy, and great-tasting dough every single time.
 Can you say win-win?!

 What are Hawaiian Sweet Rolls?

-Hawaiian rolls are sweet, soft, small round rolls that are infused with pineapple juice and a bit of honey; they have a very subtle sweet flavor which is what makes these rolls unique.
-And in the case of these homemade Hawaiian sweet rolls, they’re brushed with a healthy amount of honey-butter right out of the oven… YUM!
+Hawaiian rolls are sweet, soft, small round rolls that are infused with pineapple juice and a bit of honey; they make great Hawaiian bun sliders, and they have a very subtle sweet flavor which is what makes these rolls unique.
+And in the case of these homemade Hawaiian sweet rolls, they're brushed with a healthy amount of honey-butter right out of the oven...
+YUM!
 Hawaiian rolls first came to popularity in Hawaii in the 1950s, but the roots of these rolls can be traced back to Portugal by way of the Philippines.

 - All-purpose flour: I've experimented with different flours and found that all-purpose consistently leads to the best results; plus, that's what most people have on hand

 - Fine sea salt: helps to control the yeast, so don't skip it

 - Fleischmann’s® RapidRise® Instant Yeast: my favorite yeast!
 It's fast-acting and super reliable; what's not to love?!

 - Pineapple juice: the secret ingredient for these homemade Hawaiian sweet rolls; it adds sweetness with a bit of a bite (don’t worry that the pineapple flavor will be overpowering, it’s quite subtle, I promise)